What is Prior Authorization in healthcare?

 Image source: Managed Care

-From the chart, it is clear that most payers report their denials due to the failure of physicians not meeting their guidelines – 70% of payers say that they deny requests because what is sent over is not consistent with their listing/guidelines.
-Whereas from the practice manager’s perspectives, 42% of requests were denied due to them not meeting the guideline, therefore there is a slight discrepancy between the two.
+From the chart, it is clear that most payers report their denials due to the failure of physicians to meet their guidelines – 70% of payers say that they deny requests because what is sent over is inconsistent with their listing/guidelines.
+From the practice manager’s perspective, 42% of requests were rejected due to them not meeting the guidelines, but there is a slight discrepancy between them.

-However, one significant difference in perception between the practices and payers is the denials for medical necessity.
-Only 12% of payers say they base their denials on medical necessity, yet 51% of practices say they receive denials for this reason.
+However, one significant difference in perception between the practices and payers is the denial of medical necessity.
+Only 12% of payers base their denials on medical necessity, yet 51% of practices say they receive denials for this reason.
 Payers and physician practice managers have different perceptions of why authorizations are denied.

 What can be done to improve the Prior Authorization process?

-Although prior authorization is an unavoidable step in many practices, the current process is all too often manual.
+Although prior authorization is unavoidable in many practices, the current process is often manual.
 It involves prescribers, payers, pharmacists, and patients in a cumbersome flow of information that may result in delays in treatment and dissatisfaction for all.
 As a result, many implement electronic prior authorization solutions to address common issues with the approvals process.
-ReferralMD integrates directly with electronic health records (EHRs), enabling healthcare professionals to easily obtain prior authorizations in real-time at the point of care.
+ReferralMD integrates directly with electronic health records (EHRs), enabling healthcare professionals to quickly obtain prior authorizations in real-time at the point of care.
 This also eliminates time-consuming paper forms, faxes, and phone calls.

-The prior authorization process demonstrates the incredible amount of clerical time that it takes: up to about 50% of the physicians’ time in the office.
+The prior authorization process demonstrates the incredible amount of clerical time, which takes up to 50% of the physicians’ time in the office.
 At the same time, less than 30 percent of the day is spent on direct clinical care.
-These growing diversions from patient care act as physicians’ biggest source of professional dissatisfaction.
+These growing diversions from patient care are physicians’ most significant source of professional dissatisfaction.

-To simplify the prior authorization process, there may be improved ways to achieve the “Quadruple Aim” of healthcare.
+There may be improved ways to simplify the prior authorization process and achieve the “Quadruple Aim” of healthcare.
 The Quadruple Aim includes Improved Patient Experience, Better Outcomes, Lower Costs, and Improved Clinical Experience.
 If healthcare technology can help physicians automate approvals, they would be free to pursue better care, improved health outcomes, lower costs, and enhanced clinical experiences.